1.1. Stress during certain brain development phases particularly harmful¶

 The spatial distribution of global connectivity is highest in the regions of salience and default mode networks, and the severity of early childhood stress experience predicted increased global connectivity of the left thalamus.

-Early childhood stress alters how the thalamus addresses the amygdala.
+Early childhood stress changes how the amygdala is addressed by the thalamus.

-Maltreated children and adolescents exhibit structural developmental disabilities, including in:
+Maltreated children and adolescents exhibit structural developmental damage, including in:

 -

-Amygdala and orbitofrontal cortex dysfunction correlate with social and emotional regulation disorders (including increased anxiety).
+Disorders of the amygdala and the orbitofrontal cortex correlate with social and emotional regulation disorders (including increased anxiety).

-- Prenatal maternal stress correlates with enlarged amygdala in children.
+- Prenatal maternal stress correlates with an enlarged amygdala in children.

 1.3.2.9.
 Hippocampus¶